kntjspr/DriverSpoofer/README.md

 # DriverSpoofer
-DriverSpoofer is an utility that generates falsified driver data to prevent privacy-invading websites from gathering your device data without actually being detected.
+DriverSpoofer is a utility that generates falsified driver data to prevent privacy-invading websites from gathering your device data without actually being detected.

 ## Information
 Websites may now detect system information such as the number of microphones and webcams you have and whether they are virtual or real.